cilium/cilium/Documentation/cmdref/cilium-agent_hive.md

       --mesh-auth-rotated-identities-queue-size int      The size of the queue for signaling rotated identities. (default 1024)
       --mesh-auth-spiffe-trust-domain string             The trust domain for the SPIFFE identity. (default "spiffe.cilium") --mesh-auth-spire-admin-socket string              The path for the SPIRE admin agent Unix socket.
+      --policy-secrets-namespace string                  Namespace having secret resources in used by CNP (default "cilium-secrets")
       --pprof                                            Enable serving pprof debugging API
       --pprof-address string                             Address that pprof listens on (default "localhost") --pprof-port uint16                                Port that pprof listens on (default 6060)